 He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit. - Titus 3:5

-Biblical compromise does not fit with the true character of Jesus Christ.
+Biblical compromise does not fit with the true character of Christ.

 Taking a Stand

-I believe that the system of the modern churches today have a softening stance on sin to the point where truth has become relative.
+The corrupt church system has a soft stance on sin to the point where truth has become relative.